ludwig-ai/ludwig-docs/docs/developer_guide/add_a_dataset.md

 @abc.abstractmethod
 def process_downloaded_dataset(self):
-    """Process the dataset into a dataframe and save it as processed_dataset_path.""" raise NotImplementedError()
+    """Process the dataset into a dataframe and save it at self.processed_dataset_path.""" raise NotImplementedError()

 @abc.abstractmethod
 def load_processed_dataset(self, split):
-    """Loads the processed data from processed_dataset_path into a Pandas DataFrame in memory.
+    """Loads the processed data from self.processed_dataset_path into a Pandas DataFrame in memory.

     :param split: Splits dataset along 'split' column if present.
     """